 “Our flight was delayed and it saved us” – witness

-”We did not really see any of the fatalities,” said one of the eyewitnesses, Mark Green.
+Some British passengers found themselves at the centre of a scene of bloody devastation, just minutes after landing in Moscow.”We did not really see any of the fatalities,” said one of the eyewitnesses, Mark Green.
 “What we did see was the walking wounded who were coming out of the terminal at the time just after the blast.
 We offered our water to a number of people who came out.
 One guy was particularly badly injured: blood on his face, his hands, his legs.
 He was in a pretty bad way.”

 “I was receiving my baggage when I heard the blast,” Ilya Trofimov, an eyewitness and an emergency worker from Siberia, told RT.
 “We all saw lots of smoke and ran to the emergency exit.
 Airport workers immediately blocked the dangerous zone.
 They started pulling out the injured and the dead.
 We were sent to the emergency zone, where we got our baggage.
 All was organized very professionally.
 The airport workers did their job brilliantly.”Witness Elena Bakhtina who owns a café at Domodedovo airport says one of her colleagues was taken to hospital.
 "She is in the intensive care,” Elena said.
 “The blast happened in the arrivals area – that’s the left wing of the airport.
 The explosion must have been very strong, because our cafe is somewhat a hundred meters from the arrivals area.
 And when we heard the blast, plaster started falling from the ceiling.”